eduardoleao052/Transformer-from-scratch/README.md

 - To run, install the necessary requirements and a text corpus (any text you wish to replicate, .txt format).
 - Please download your text file in the data directory.
 #### Pretraining
-- To pretrain a RNN on language modeling (predicting next character), go into run.sh and set the flag to --train, chose your configuration file (config.json is the default), text corpus file_name (should be inside data directory), and a -to_path (.json file that will store the model).
+- To pretrain a RNN on language modeling (predicting next character), go into run.sh and set the flag to --train, chose your configuration file (config.json is the default), text corpus file_name (should be inside data directory), and a -to_path (.json file that will store the model - you do not need to create it, just provide a name).
 ```
-python3 run.py --train config.json your_text_file.txt -to_path path_to_json_that_stores_model.json
+python3 run.py --train config.json your_text_file.txt -to_path name_of_json_that_will_store_model.json
 ```
 - run on terminal:
 ```